JanJaapPoos/DRuMFISH/WP2.md

 Y ̂_t=(qf_t K)/r ln⁡((B_t re^(r-qf_t )-qf_t K+Kr-B_t r)/(Kr-qf_t K))

-	During the simulation, a loss function on yield is minimized (best option is an additive proportional loss function with penalty to avoid B1 > K, i.e.: loss=∑_(t=1)^t▒〖((Y_t-Y ̂_t)/Y_t )^2+dw_B (2 (B ̂_1-K)/(B ̂_1+K))^2 〗
+	During the simulation, a loss function on yield is minimized (best option is an additive proportional loss function with penalty to avoid B1 > K, i.e.: loss=∑_(t=1)^t〖((Y_t-Y ̂_t)/Y_t )^2+dw_B (2 (B ̂_1-K)/(B ̂_1+K))^2 〗

-An alternative is a loss function on effort: loss=∑_(t=1)^t▒〖((f_t-f ̂_t)/f_t )^2+dw_B (2 (B ̂_1-K)/(B ̂_1+K))^2 〗
+An alternative is a loss function on effort: loss=∑_(t=1)^t〖((f_t-f ̂_t)/f_t )^2+dw_B (2 (B ̂_1-K)/(B ̂_1+K))^2 〗

 	The variability in the estimated quantities is implemented using bootstrap method with resampled residuals.
 	Auxiliary series of population biomass estimates can be incorporated, either as absolute values or index of biomass.

 Testing:
 2 simulated populations (fishery following logistic dynamics):
 15% proportional noise added to the observed values of yield;
 15% proportional noise added to the observed values of yield and to the observed values of effort.
 1 real population: yellowfin tuna in East Atlantic (Fonteneau, 1989).
 The additive proportional loss function with penalty is the best option, since constrains the estimates of B to more reasonable values but not degrades the other parameters.
 Estimates of MSY and effort at MSY seems to be quite robust to error in the data.
 Even in the presence of substantial errors in both catch and effort, the model’s estimates of the population trajectories is quite close to the simulated population from which the catch and effort data were simulated.

 Caveats:
 Large errors on Yield estimates during period of high yield to be expected due to the additive proportional error structure.
 Bias in the estimates may occur from errors in effort (advisable therefore loss function on effort instead of loss function on yield).
 The estimation of absolute levels of stock biomass Bt and fishing mortality rate Ft are usually not so precise.
 Also, the estimation of the starting biomass in the first year is quite imprecise.
 May not be suitable for species with marked seasonality in growth, reproduction and harvest.
 Also, may not work well when applied to stocks with large recruitment fluctuations unrelated to population size, especially when catch-effort series is short.
 No process error implemented (assumption that the production of biomass is a deterministic function of the current biomass).

-Prager, M.H.
-(1994).
-A suite of extensions to a nonequilibrium surplus-production model.
-Fishery Bulletin 92: 374-389.
+**Prager, M.H.
+(1994).A suite of extensions to a nonequilibrium surplus-production model.
+Fishery Bulletin 92: 374-389.**

 Abstract: Surplus-production models, because of their simplicity and relatively undemanding data needs, are attractive tools for many stock assessments.
 This paper reviews the logistic production model, starting with the basic differential equation and continuing with a description of the model development without the equilibrium assumption.
 It then describes several extensions, including "tuning" the model to a biomass index; partitioning fishing mortality by gear, time, or area; and making projections.
 Computation of confidence intervals on quantities of interest (e.g. maximum sustainable yield (MSY), effort at MSY, level of stock biomass relative to the optimum level) can be done through bootstrapping, and the bootstrap can also be used to construct nonparametric tests of hypotheses about changes in catchability.
 To fit the model, an algorithm that uses a forward solution of the population equations can be implemented on a small computer.
 An example of the utility of surplus-production models (illustrating several of these extensions) is given.
 The example is loosely based on swordfish (Xiphias gladius) in the North Atlantic Ocean, but is not intended to describe the actual status of that stock.

 Data/information requirements:
 Yield (harvest in weight);
 	Fishing effort (f);
 	starting estimates for B1 (initial biomass), r (intrinsic growth rate of the population), k (carrying capacity) & q (catchability).

 Assumptions:
 	K & r assumed constant over time.
 	Fishing mortality rate (F) is proportional to the fishing effort rate f, with proportionality constant q (F=qf).
 	B1 < K

 Outputs expected:
 	Biomass level;
 	Stock’s production during each period of time; Estimates of the four parameters (k, q, r, and B1); MSY, stock size at MSY, F at MSY, effort at MSY.

 Method of operation:
 	To the formulation described in Prager (1992) the following extensions are possible:
 	Missing data: years with no effort (and therefore no catch) can easily be treated by defining the residual to be zero.
 When effort is known to have existed, but for which the data are missing or highly, effort levels can be estimated, simultaneously with the other parameters, for a limited number of such years within the series.